GaloisInc/ghc-srcspan-plugin/examples/blog.md

 ]
 ```

-I think we can all agree that the monadic DSL is a big improvement in usability.
 But when we actually run the program, we get

 ```haskell
 λ> eval $ runImp sum10